datarootsio/knowledgebase_guardian/README.md

 ```bash
   python -m pip install -e .
 ```

+# ⚡️ Quickstart

+We provide a small demo example to get started right away.
+If you prefer to play around with your own data, you can jump ahead to the next section. <br>

+In [data/vectorstore](/data/vectorstore) you'll find an index and vector store file called `belgium`.
+It was created from three articles about Belgian cities, which we scraped from Wikipedia and which you can find in [data/raw](/data/raw).
+In our example, we'll try to add three new documents to our vector store.
+You can find these in [data/extension](/data/extension). <br>

+To follow along with the example, follow the setup section above and **execute the following steps**:

-4. Make sure you have an OpenAI account.
+1. Make sure you have an OpenAI account.
 Look up your OpenAI API key and write it down in [.env](.env)
-5. In your terminal, run
+2. In your terminal, run
 ```bash
   python scripts/detect_contradictions.py
 ```